ElTangas/jtag2updi/README.md

 If the trouble is on the UPDI link, a slower speed can be selected by changing UPDI_BAUD and recompiling.
 You can also try to use the alternate bit banging USART by setting UPDI_IO_TYPE to 2.
 You will find these and other configuration settings in the "sys.h" header file.

+Sometimes, the programmer can become irresponsive, in that case it should be reset.

 ## Contact the author